 You can use FaceTime on an iPad, but there are lots of good alternative video chat apps that work with Android tablets or iPads.
 Many of them allow you to make audio calls as well.
 However, the person you want to call usually has to have the same app.
 Some apps, like Skype, also allow you to call regular landline or mobile phone numbers, but you'll generally have to pay per minute or get a subscription.
 A good app that will work on Android tablets or iPads that gives you a free number for calling, text messages, and voicemail is Google Voice, but it only works in the U.S.

-If you're interested in this option for a business, then you might also consider one of the best VOIP (Voice Over Internet Protocol) services.
+If you're interested in this option for a business, then you might also consider one of the best VoIP (Voice Over Internet Protocol) services.

 How we test

 The tablets we test serve as our daily drivers, so we use them extensively to put them through their paces.
-That means watching movies, gaming, testing out lots of apps, reading, working on them, and even taking photos and shooting video with them (which is impossible to do without looking stupid).
+That means watching movies, gaming, testing out lots of apps, reading, working on them, and even taking photos and shooting videos with them (which is impossible to do without looking stupid).
 We love new, innovative features, but we can also appreciate classic design done well.
 Ultimately, we look for tablets that will fulfill the needs of most people, so their ability to serve up entertainment is paramount.

-- The best stylus for note-takers and artists
+- The best voice-recording apps for iPhone and Android in 2023